 I feel true joy and connection working with early learners.
 Witnessing their wonder and discovery is powerful and inspiring.
 I take great pride and responsibility in supporting a child’s social, emotional, & academic growth.
 Encompassed within this, is also a strong desire to support parents.
 This is an exciting time in children’s development but can also sometimes feel overwhelming.
 I’ve made it a focus of my teaching to create space for parents to know that I’m here to support their journey as they travel alongside their child.

-Niki Contos is a longtime educator with 25+ years in the field working in various contexts including classroom teacher, behavior/family interventionist, curriculum development, and inclusion specialist.
-Her areas of interest as an educator include play-based learning, positive behavior guidance, anti-bias approach and inclusion.
-She has a BA in Communicative Disorders from San Francisco State, and a master’s in Early Childhood Special Education from UW; she is also a State of Washington DCYF certified teacher trainer and a certified Incredible Years parent educator.
-Niki enjoys live music, reading with children, travelling, and tackling the NYT crossword puzzle.
+I am a longtime educator with 25+ years in the field working in various contexts including classroom teacher, behavior/family interventionist, curriculum development, and inclusion specialist.
+My areas of interest as an educator include play-based learning, positive behavior guidance, anti-bias approach and inclusion.
+I have a BA in communicative disorders from San Francisco State, and a master’s in early childhood special education from UW; I am also a State of Washington DCYF certified teacher trainer and a certified Incredible Years parent educator.

 I began my work in the field of early childhood education in 1995 after graduating with a bachelor’s degree in world religion from the University of Colorado.
 After moving to Austin, Texas, I gained my core training in the early childhood field, working in special needs inclusive environments as a classroom teacher, collaborating with teams of teachers and therapists.
 I have been a lifelong lover of music and the arts and have brought my guitar and music skills directly into the classroom as a teaching tool and community builder.